publiccodenet/publiccode.net/careers/content-editor.md

 * support colleagues working with press and media
 * apply a user-centered content design approach to content marketing
 * proofread colleagues' pull requests on Github for style, usefulness and formatting (hyperlinks and Markdown)
-* analytics to monitor successful content
+* use analytics to monitor successful content

 If you enjoy combining your storytelling and analytical skills to make complex content accessible and compelling, then we'd love to hear from you.